 At Florida Sports Injury and Orthopedic Institute, we specialize in a number of arthroscopic orthopedic surgery disciplines that include shoulder, elbow, wrist, knee, hip and ankle.
 Using the most advanced and least invasive arthroscopic surgery tools and techniques, we treat our patients to ensure the least impact to their active lifestyles and fastest recovery times possible.

-For more information and details on our arthroscopic orthopedic surgery, please give us a call at (352) 404-8956 or schedule an appointment here.
+For more information and details on our arthroscopic orthopedic surgery, please give us a call or text us at (352) 404-8956 or schedule an appointment here.

 Shoulder joint injuries are common owing to the nature of the joint.
 Similar to the hip joint, the shoulder joint is a ball-and-socket joint but unlike the hip, it is too shallow to work well without additional support.
 A cuff of cartilage called the labrum therefore supports the joint and ensures it has the robustness to allow various movements and pressures.
 This nevertheless does make the joint susceptible to injury, this cuff sometimes tears when a tremendous amount of force is applied to the joint resulting in a labral tear.